shipyardapp/Shipyard-Documentation/docs/reference/blueprint-library/match-type.md

 - **Regex Match** - Matches to multiple files, using regular expressions.

-The Match Type selected differently affects the Source fields and the Destination fields.
-These names will differ based on the Blueprint you've selected and the functionality of that Blueprint.
+The Match Type selected affects the Source fields and the Destination fields differently.
+The names of these fields will differ based on the Blueprint you've selected and the functionality of that Blueprint.

 - **Source** - If you're downloading files, this will be the vendor/tool.
 If you're uploading files, this will be Shipyard's local file system.